Forum Replies Created

 While I may be tempted to agree with the concept of Creationism for its correlation to the Bible’s truths and accounts.
 Chief among these is the fact that Mary, even though she gave birth to Jesus could not transmit the sin nature to Jesus because of birth.
 In Jeremiah 1:5, the prophet states that before God formed him, He knew him.

 However, Paul Enns posits that this view has some problems in that it necessitates an individual fall by each person as God can only create perfection.
 It does not account for the problem of why all men sin.
 James 1:21 talks about the salvation of our souls.
 The soul which has been described as the centre of activity and constitutes the mind has a natural state which the bible describes as “desperately wicked”.
 The question posed here is that if God creates the soul, then at what point does the soul get corrupted?
-As God could not have created a corrupted soul.
+As God could not have created a corrupted soul.2.
+Traducianism:

 This view suggests that the human soul is inherited from one’s parents.
 That the soul as well as the body is generated by the parents.
 According to this perspective, the soul is transmitted in a manner similar to physical traits passed down through genetic inheritance.
 Traducianism proposes that the soul is propagated alongside the physical body, establishing a connection between generations.